The Awareness of Social Inference Test – Short (TASIT-S)

 TASIT-S is suitable to assess social cognition for the purposes of diagnosing difficulties using social cues.
 Because it uses natural examples of social interactions, it points directly to what kinds of social interactions the client may have difficulty with.
 In turn, the assessment of social cognition provided by TASIT-S can highlight targets for remediation.

 What is in the TASIT-S Kit?
-Manual, 25 record forms (and printable PDF), USB with videos.
+Manual, Social Inference Response Cards, 25 record forms (and printable PDF), USB with videos.

 Click here to see webinar about this product